leap0x7b/cherry/packages.md

 ### Removing a package

-If a package is valid you can remove it, Simply type `cherry remove package-dir`.
+If a you installed package in package you made and it's valid you can remove it, Simply type `cherry remove package-name package-dir`.

+Or if installed package is in folder...
+Use `cherry uninstall package-dir` to remove package.

 ### Running a package